Genre(s): Young Adult, Paranormal Romance.

 Unfortunately, I had some issues with SPELLBOUND’s character choices.

 While the not like the other girls trope was endemic during this era, it is particularly pernicious in this novel.
 The attempted, on-page sexual assault of the underage main character made me upset.
 I can handle a certain degree of dark content, but there needs to be a purpose behind the dark content and I felt like it wasn’t necessary here.
 It’s also safe to say that I’m extremely dubious about YA narratives that use sexual assault as a plot device.

 Would I Recommend This Book To Others?

-I hate giving less-than-stellar reviews, but unfortunately, no, I would not recommend.
-Overall it’s one of those books that I loved the intro to, and didn’t outright dislike most of it, but the content warning is a big one.
+I hate giving less-than-stellar reviews, but unfortunately, no, I would not recommend it.
+Overall it’s one of those books that I loved the intro to and didn’t outright dislike most of it, but the content warning is a big one.
 I can’t say “trust me, you’ll enjoy it” with confidence, so pick it up on your own initiative.